 Follow all directions on your prescription label.
-Butorphanol can slow or stop your breathing, especially when you start using this medicine or whenever your dose is changed.
-Never use Stadol NS in larger amounts, or for longer than prescribed.
+Stadol NS can slow or stop your breathing, especially when you start using Stadol NS or whenever your dose is changed.
+Never use this medicine in larger amounts, or for longer than prescribed.
 Tell your doctor if the medicine seems to stop working as well in relieving your pain.

-Butorphanol may be habit-forming.
+Stadol NS may be habit-forming.
 Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
 MISUSE OF NARCOTIC MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
-Selling or giving away butorphanol is against the law.
+Selling or giving away this medicine is against the law.

 Read all patient information, medication guides, and instruction sheets provided to you.
 Ask your doctor or pharmacist if you have any questions.

-The usual dose of Stadol NS for pain is 1 spray into one nostril every 3 to 4 hours.
+The usual dose of butorphanol nasal for pain is 1 spray into one nostril every 3 to 4 hours.
 Your dose may be different.
 Follow your doctor's instructions carefully.